 2. The main text of the article must be in English (for English-speaking authors only), in which it is recommended to highlight the following elements:

 - an introduction, which should describe the problem statement in general terms, its connection with important scientific or practical tasks, the analysis of recent research and publications where the problem is considered and the unsolved parts of the general problem are identified, and the formulation of the purpose of the article;

 - the main part, which should consistently describe the research carried out by the authors, with the full justification of the results obtained;

 - the discussion of the results of work;

-- the conclusions obtained as a result of the work, and prospects for further research in this direction.
+- the conclusions obtained as a result of work, and prospects for further research in this area.

 3. A list of references in the APA Citation format as in https://library.albany.edu/cfox#top.
 DOI must be added to each item in the list (if available).

 References to the literature in the text of the article are to be given in square brackets.
 The list is to correspond to the order of the publications being referred to in the text of the article.
 It is advisable to refer to the papers published not earlier than 10 years ago.
 No more than 30% of the references to your own publications are allowed.

 Formulas, if they are subsequently referred to in the text, are subject to sequential numbering.
 In this case, the formula is to be placed on a separate line, and its number − in round brackets (1) to the right.
 Latin letters denoting physical quantities, indices, etc., are to be printed in italic (with the exception of the common designations of functions such as abs, sin, cos and similarity numbers: Re, Nu, etc.).

 Vectors and matrices are to be printed in bold without using italicizing, overlining, and bracketing.
 The vectors are to be typed in small letters, the matrices − in capital ones.

 Simple formulas should be typed in plain text using standard MS-Word tools (italicizing, inserting symbols for Greek letters, superscripting and subscripting, etc.).